top of page

 Statue of Lady Justice

-• BOI reporting is mandated by the Corporate Transparency Act to increase transparency and prevent illicit activities such as money laundering, tax evasion, and terrorist financing.
+• BOI reporting was mandated by the Corporate Transparency Act to increase transparency and prevent illicit activities such as money laundering, tax evasion, and terrorist financing.

-• It helps the U.S. government track ownership structures and identify any hidden or complex arrangements that could pose a threat to national security.
+• It was to designed to help the U.S. government track ownership structures and identify any hidden or complex arrangements that could pose a threat to national security.

 Deadlines for BOI Filings